 Currently the shores of Mason Bay are largely undisturbed.
 However, there are a number of threats to the area’s fragile environment.
 When the next wave of residential development breaks on the Downeast Coast, scenic waterfront properties in places like Mason Bay will again be in great demand.
 Because the lands surrounding the bay are predominantly glacial deposits, gravel mining and expanded commercial blueberry farming also pose threats.

-Over the last four years PRWF has acquired twelve properties in Mason Bay (contiguous areas are consolidated on the map) and has combined them into the Mason Bay Conservation Area.
-PRWF now protects 784 acres on the bay, comprising 559 acres of uplands and 225 acres of wetlands.
-The properties have over 5 ¼ miles of frontage on the north shore of Mason Bay, on Southwest Creek and along both sides of White Creek at the head of the bay.
+Over the last four years PRWF has acquired 14 properties in Mason Bay and has combined them into the Mason Bay Conservation Area (MBCA).
+PRWF now protects over 800 acres on the bay, comprising 581 acres of uplands and 236 acres of wetlands.
+The properties have over 5.0 miles of frontage on the north shore of Mason Bay, on Southwest Creek and along both sides of White Creek at the head of the bay.

-PRWF has been very fortunate to be able to consolidate such a large block of undeveloped land and protect it from fragmentation and development.
-Part of the importance to wildlife comes from the fact that more different species, and more of any given species, will be protected in an integrated project than in the same amount of acreage broken into smaller lots.
-Another factor is that the long, continuous stretches of shore front, which are protected from development, provide a haven for shorebirds and waterfowl that have difficulty living in close proximity to people.
-In the fall shorebirds can feed and put on weight for their long southerly migrations and during the winter waterfowl can feed and rest without being disturbed.
+PRWF has been very fortunate to be able to consolidate such a large block of undeveloped land into a nearly contiguous whole.
+More different species, and more of any given species, will be protected in an integrated project than in the same amount of acreage broken into smaller lots.
+The MBCA’s long, continuous stretches of protected shorefront provide a haven for shorebirds and waterfowl that have difficulty living in close proximity to people.
+In the fall shorebirds can feed and put on weight for their migrations and during the winter waterfowl can feed and rest without being disturbed.

 PO Box 154 • Addison • Maine • 04606 • email@example.com